 The Levin Center deeply values a strong public interest community and cultivates close relationships with our faculty, students, and alumni.
 From the moment our first-year and transfer law students arrive on campus, we seek to connect those pursuing public interest careers with upper-class students, faculty mentors, and alumni mentors to provide guidance and support.

-We offer a formal mentoring program that matches first-year law students to faculty and student mentors based on shared practice interests.
-These small groups might meet for dinner at a faculty member’s home, coffee on campus, or take a hike to the Dish while they chat about adjusting to law school, the 1L summer job search, or the challenges of securing entry-level public interest jobs.
+We offer a formal mentoring program that matches first-year law students to student mentors based on shared practice interests.
+These small groups might meet for dinner off-campus, coffee on campus, or take a hike to the Dish while they chat about adjusting to law school, the 1L summer job search, or the challenges of securing entry-level public interest jobs.
 Registration for this program begins in the Fall quarter shortly after 1L Orientation.

 Our National Public Interest Alumni Network consists of alumni practicing in a wide variety of fields and practice settings who are eager to speak with other Stanford Law School students and graduates.
 Students and alumni may contact a Levin Center advisor for a customized list of alumni mentors practicing in your preferred geographic market(s), substantive area(s), and practice setting(s).

-The Fellows also serve an advisory body to the Levin Center staff, and are expected to:
+Both PI Fellows and PI Associates also serve an advisory body to the Levin Center staff, and are expected to:

 - Promote public interest/public sector work at the Law School,